A Basic Guide On How To Lay A Concrete Driveway

 Check For Building Permits

 Many people do not realize that they may need to have a building permit for their concrete driveway.
 To determine if there are any legal requirements such as permits, you need to contact your local council.
 The reason why you may need a permit is the fact that you are linking your home to the street which is a municipal right of way.
 The laying of your driveway may also impact on storm water runoff and utility lines.
+Most professionals like Concreters Melbourne will be able to help.

 Lay Out The Sides Of The Driveway